jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

    c.
 8080
    d.
 443

-10) Using Network Manager, what tool is used to release a DHCP address from the command line?
+10) What is the name of the protocol that automatically discovers and gives you an IP address on the network upon boot/resume?

-    a. `rhclient`
+    a. `dns`
-    b. `ipconfig /release`
+    b. `ipconfig`
-    c. `dhclient -r`
+    c. `dhcp`
-    d. `xclient -r`
+    d. `networkctl`

 11) Using the ip2 suite, what command can be used to monitor and examine all current local ports and TCP/IP connections?